When I think comfort…this soup is exactly what pops into my head

-We have always used a rotisserie chicken because it’s so much easier and that crispy skin gives the broth so much flavor [even though I end up eating half of it while cutting up the chicken].
-You can also use whichever type of noodles you like, I’ve always used elbows.
+I always use a rotisserie chicken because it’s so much easier and that crispy skin gives the broth so much flavor [even though I end up eating half of it while cutting up the chicken].
+You can also use any type of noodles you like, I’ve always used elbows.

 Oddly enough, the leftovers taste even better the next day.

 See below a video of my chicken noodle soup!

 Things you’ll need: Large dutch oven or soup pot

 See my Shop for useful tools and favorite itemsPrint

 Chicken Noodle Soup with a super flavorful broth that is so comforting.
 Perfect for those cold days or when you’re feeling under the weather.

 - -4 cloves garlic, minced

 - -1 Tbsp butter